devtron-labs/devtron/docs/user-guide/global-configurations/gitops.md

 ## Git host:

-This is a by default filled input
+This field is by default filled .Showing url of selected tab